Cable DriveTite KitView ItemDIY Cable Railing attachment into a wood post, deck column, or wall

 Yes.
 All of our wire cable railing kits are built to be used by anyone from a contractor to a DIY homeowner.
-The kits use top-of-the-line technology to hide all our metal components inside the posts, keeping your views are completely wide open.
+The kits use top-of-the-line technology to hide all our metal components inside the posts, keeping your views completely open.
 Learn how to install cable railing kits!

 What do I need to install your kits?

 If you are working with StairSupplies posts, the simple answer is: nothing.
 The kits come with all the tools and components you need to install cable railing.
 If you are working with your own wood posts, you may need to make special modifications, such as drilling holes in the posts.
-Purchase or rent an installation kit for all the tools you need to install the hardware to make your beautiful cable railing.

 Will these wire cable railing kits meet code?